Abdul-Moeed/Matrix-Computer/README.md

 a11 a12 a13;b21 b22 b23 //represents a matrix of dimensions 2x3

 First line of file must contain expression.
 All subsequent lines must contain matrices.
-Rows and columns format is the same as automated tests.
+Rows and columns' format is the same as automated tests.

 e.g